-- Bond interest expense decreased in 2020 by \$2,455.
-The decrease is due to the decreasing interest rates and the variable rate nature of the bonds during the fiscal year. - Loan servicing fees decreased by \$123 reflecting the decrease in the number of loans serviced, due to loan repayments. - Consolidation rebate fees decreased by \$152 reflecting the decrease in the principal balance of federal consolidation loans outstanding as the portfolio matures. - Performance of the Federal loans in the portfolio of the Connecticut Student Loan Foundation stabilized in 2019 after some deterioration in 2018.
-However, in April 2020, there was a sharp increase in forbearance levels due to COVID-19.
-This increase was accompanied by a corresponding drop in delinquency rates.
-Incorporating the changes in performance into projections of future losses results in a shortfall in the federal loan loss reserve of \$103.
-The performance of the Private Student loan portfolio was in line with prior expectations and revised projections results in a decrease of the private loan loss reserve of \$24.
-In June 2020, the board approved the adjusted reserve levels.
-The net expense of \$79, in addition to recoveries and chargeoffs, resulted in a decrease in allowance levels for the Federal and Private loans of \$56 and \$5 for the fiscal year 2020.
+- Bond interest expense decreased in 2021 by \$2,369.
+The decrease is due to the decreasing interest rates and the variable rate nature of the bonds during the fiscal year. - Loan servicing fees decreased by \$201 reflecting the decrease in the number of loans serviced, due to loan repayments. - Consolidation rebate fees decreased by \$139 reflecting the decrease in the principal balance of federal consolidation loans outstanding as the portfolio matures. - Performance of the federal loans in the portfolio of the Connecticut Student Loan Foundation stabilized in the latter half of 2020 following a sharp increase in forbearance levels in Q2 2020.
+The increase in forbearance levels was accompanied by a corresponding drop in delinquency rates.
+Borrowers are typically granted forbearance for periods of 3-6 months, with the potential to renew if necessary.
+The utilization of forbearance and lower delinquency rates continues to have a positive impact on loss rates in the near term but will likely result in elevated losses once these borrowers exhaust their natural disaster forbearance and migrate into repayment.
+Incorporating the changes in performance into projections of future losses results in a shortfall in the federal loan loss reserve of \$28.
+The revised projections of the private student loan portfolio results in a decrease (release) of the private loan loss reserve of \$115.

-• Nonoperating expense of \$500, represents the Board authorized contribution to CHESLA of \$500 for the scholarship program for fiscal year 2020.
+• Nonoperating expense of \$500, represents the Board authorized contribution to CHESLA of \$500 for the scholarship program for fiscal year 2021.